Core Program Statement of Interest Process Overview

 Introduction

-The Massachusetts School Building Authority’s (the “MSBA's”) grant program is a non-entitlement, competitive program, and its grants are distributed by the MSBA Board of Directors based on need and urgency, as expressed by the district and validated by the MSBA.
-The MSBA completes an exhaustive review of available information regarding all districts that submit a Statement of Interest (“SOI”) for the Core Program each year.
+The Massachusetts School Building Authority’s (the “MSBA's”) grant program is a non-entitlement, competitive program.
+The grants are distributed by the MSBA Board of Directors based on need and urgency, as expressed by the district and validated by the MSBA.
+The Core Program is intended for new construction, addition, and/or renovation projects while the Accelerated Repair Program (“ARP”) is intended for roofs, windows/doors, and heat pump conversions in existing school facilities.
+The MSBA completes an extensive review of available information for all submitted Statement of Interest (“SOI”) for the Core Program each year.
 The goals of this review include:

-- To determine those schools that are the most urgent and needy relative to the cohort of SOI submittals filed in that year, the MSBA considers many factors when looking at the totality of the SOIs including, but not limited to, the age of the building, the amount of space per student, the current and projected enrollment, the condition of the major systems of the school, the general environment of the building and the appropriateness of the building to the educational mission;
+• To determine those schools that are the most urgent and needy relative to the cohort of SOI submittals filed in that year, the MSBA considers many factors when looking at the totality of the SOIs including, but not limited to, the age of the building, the amount of space per student, the current and projected enrollment, the condition of the major building systems, the general environment of the building and the appropriateness of the building to meet the educational mission;

-- To understand the range of options each district faces when planning for district-wide educational facilities.
+• To understand the range of options each district faces when planning for educational facilities district-wide.

 The SOI Filing Period

-The MSBA opens its Statement of Interest System annually for districts to file one or more SOIs for consideration in the MSBA’s grant program.
+The MSBA opens its SOI System annually for districts to file one or more SOIs for consideration in the MSBA’s grant program.
+While the MSBA will continue to open the SOI System annually for consideration in the Core Program, beginning in 2025, the MSBA will open the System for consideration in the ARP biennially.
 The SOI is the tool districts use to identify the deficiencies and/or programmatic issues that exist in their facilities.
 Districts should submit one SOI per school for each school that they believe requires a project.
 An SOI should only be filed for a facility where a district has the ability to fund a construction project in the next two years.
-The SOI system has opened in early January and has closed for the Core Program in early April, however, this timeline may vary as needed.
+The SOI System typically opens in mid-January and for Core Program closes in mid-April; however, this timeline may vary as needed.

-The MSBA has typically received approximately 100 to 125 SOIs annually.
-The number of invitations that the Board is able to authorize each year varies and is contingent on a number of factors.
-The MSBA has to operate within its annual statutory budget cap.
-The number of invitations varies based on the characteristics of the cohort of applicants, including the number of elementary, middle or high schools that file, total square footage of the schools, and the reimbursement rates of the districts that are invited to participate in the MSBA's grant program.
+The number of invitations that the Board is able to authorize for invitation each year varies and is contingent on a number of factors.
+By statute, the MSBA has to operate within its annual program funding cap.
+The number of invitations varies based on the characteristics of the cohort of applicants, including the number of elementary, middle or high schools that file, the potential enrollments, the total square footage of the schools, and the reimbursement rates of the districts that are invited to participate in the MSBA's grant program.
 Thus, applying for an MSBA grant is competitive, and not every SOI submitted can be invited into the grant program.

 The Funding Cap